 All inquiries and requests for registration forms and lists of standard residencies should be made to the ACVIM office.
 Specialty credentials packets should be obtained from the ACVIM website or by request from the ACVIM office.
-Credentials packages should be mailed directly to the ACVIM office, attn: Chair of the Cardiology Residency Training and Credentials Committee.
+Credentials packages should be mailed directly to the ACVIM office, attn: Chair of the Cardiology Credentials Committee.

 E.2.
-Guidelines for Non-traditional Cardiology Training Programs specialty training and must meet the following criteria, as well as those described in Section E.1.d above and Section D - General Information, in order to qualify to take the general and specialty examinations.
+Guidelines for Non-traditional Cardiology Training Programs

+One of the objectives of the Residency Training Committee is to establish criteria for acceptable non-traditional training programs in the Specialty of Cardiology.
+Applicants engaged in such programs must take great care to assure that their program is acceptable for specialty training and must meet the following criteria, as well as those described in Section E.1.d above and Section D - General Information, in order to qualify to take the general and specialty examinations.
 The training program should be preceded by at least one year of training (internship or its equivalent) in general medicine.